What is a Scorebug? Definition, Examples, and How to Create Your Own

 Scorebug Software and Templates

 Professional broadcast scorebugs cost serious money — the systems major networks use run $5,000 to $50,000 or more.
-But you don't need that kind of budget anymore.
+You don't need that kind of budget anymore.

 Affordable Scorebug Tools

 You don't need broadcast-grade equipment anymore.
 KeepTheScore provides web-based scoreboards that work as OBS browser sources.
-No software to install — update scores from your phone and they appear instantly in your stream.
-It works with any streaming software that supports browser sources.
+Nothing to install — update scores from your phone, they appear instantly in your stream.
+Works with any streaming software that supports browser sources.

 What You Need